Home invaders also won’t be a match for you thanks to your solid self-defense skills.

 If you can’t find a toothbrush, you can put toothpaste on your finger and use that to clean your teeth.
 You can use a microfiber cloth, too, if you find one lying around.

 You also need to stockpile toothpaste.
 But take note: it has a lifespan of 2 years.
-Now while it’s safe to use a tube past its end date, its ingredients won’t work as effectively, so check your supply every year.
+While it’s safe to use a tube past its end date, its ingredients won’t work as effectively, so check your supply every year.

 If you happen to run out of toothpaste, use ingredients you already have at home as alternatives: